aalmkainzi/htmc/README.md

 }
 ```
 ## Namespacing
-If the HMTL tags pollute your namespace, you can choose to prefix them all with `htmc_`:
+If the HTML tags pollute your namespace, you can choose to prefix them all with `htmc_`:

 ```C
 #include "htm.c"